eficode-academy/helm-katas/helm-chart-named-templates.md

 So far so good, but we have to fix the indentation.

-In order to that we will change the `template` to an `include` in your sentences deployment, so that we can use a pipeline and the `nindent` function:
+In order do to that we will change the `template` to an `include` in your sentences deployment.
+By doing that we can use a pipeline and the `nindent` function.

+- Change the content of the deployment to the following:

 ```yaml
 apiVersion: apps/v1